omichde/BOMAAB/README.md

 In the [APP Store Reporting Instructions](http://www.apple.com/itunesnews/docs/AppStoreReportingInstructions.pdf) Apple provides the link to the Autoingestion class.
 This Java class will be used to download the daily reports, which are initially stored as a CSV file and imported later into a MySQL database.

-Create a folder anywhere you like for downloading the reports regularly, copy <tt>update.sh</tt> into this folder and open it to adjust your login credentials:
+Create a folder anywhere you like for downloading the reports regularly, copy <tt>login.properties</tt> into this folder and open it to adjust your login credentials:

-	APPLELOGIN="your-apple-id"
-	APPLEPASSWORD="your-password"
+	userID = "your-apple-id"
+	password = "your-password"

 This is your Apple-ID and password for [itunesconnect](https://itunesconnect.apple.com).

 If you don't wish to use your normal iTunes Connect user/password, you can create a "sales-only" sub-user with a different password.

+Copy and open <tt>update.sh</tt> and enter your vendor ID.

 	APPLEVENDORID="your-vendor-id"